Advice > Software engineering

 Now that you’ve seen the high-level breakdown of the most common engineering manager interview questions, let’s get into some examples.

 1. Culture fit questions.
 Top tech companies make an effort to cultivate their own unique culture.
-Interviewers will want to see whether your personality will have a positive impact on the company's way of doing things.
+Interviewers will want to understand your motivation for the role and to see whether your personality will have a positive impact on the company's way of doing things.

 2. People management questions.
 People management questions tend to dive into how you will lead your team.
 You can expect questions about how you will get the best out of people, and how you’ll deal with problems and conflicts that may arise.